![]() |

 *or your interpretation of a circle - let's be creative here, shall we? ;-)

 6. Glue the felt circle in place.
 You might need to press it down for a while to make sure that it covers the gathers.
-7.Once the glue has dried, glue the findings onto the buttons.

 The finished earrings!